andrew/ultimate-awesome/README.md

 - [awesome-image-rectification](https://github.com/bchao1/awesome-image-rectification) - 📝 A curated list of image rectification papers.
 - [awesome](https://github.com/effector/awesome) - A curated list of delightful ☄️Effector resources.
 - [awesome-gaussians](https://github.com/longxiang-ai/awesome-gaussians) - This repository tracks the latest advancements in 3D Gaussian Splatting from Arxiv, with daily automated updates.
 Stay up-to-date with cutting-edge research in this exciting field!.
-- [awesome-learn-to-code](https://github.com/mike-north/awesome-learn-to-code) - A list of awesome resources for learning to code.
 - [Awesome-Javascript-resources](https://github.com/olawanlejoel/Awesome-Javascript-resources) - A Curated list of Awesome JavaScript Resources .
 - [awesome-data-science-viz](https://github.com/quantmind/awesome-data-science-viz) - :boom: :chart_with_upwards_trend: A curated list of data science, analysis and visualization tools.
 - [awesome-hbase](https://github.com/rayokota/awesome-hbase) - A curated list of awesome HBase projects and resources.